jido/Arcadam/Quirks.md

 * Indented code block: it can be a delimited or a non-delimited code block and must not start like a list item
-* Same indent: the indent of a code block is decided by its first line (the delimiter line if the block is delimited), the indent of a paragraph must be the same throughout
+* Same indent: the indent of a code block is decided by its first line (the delimiter line if the block is delimited), the paragraph must start with the same indent
-* Follows: a non-delimited code block ends with an empty line or a non-indented line, since we are talking about an indented block the paragraph must be after an empty line in this case.
+* Follows: in case of a non-delimited code block the paragraph must be after an empty line.
 For a delimited block it must be after the end delimiter or an empty line

 ### More notes:

-Arcdown commands, such as attribute line, substitution definition, block title and comments count as empty lines.
+Arcdown commands, such as attribute line, substitution definition, block title and comments count as empty lines (no indent).

 ```
     This code block indent